 2. Hip bursitis

 Bursae are small, fluid-filled sacs that cushion the joints and reduce friction between bones.
 Inflammation of these sacs, known as bursitis, can cause pain and swelling in the hip, which radiates down the leg.
+Female hip bursitis symptoms are similar to those of men with hip bursitis.
+It can sometimes be mistaken for other conditions causing back pain, including menstrual-related back pain.
+However, the pain is persistent and doesn’t come and go with hormone cycles.

 3. Degenerative hip conditions